jymcheong/SysmonResources/6. Sample Data/README.md

 # Sample Data Sets

-Will be uploading sample Sysmon logs related to various aspects of an **A**ttack **L**ife **C**ycle gradually.
+I will be uploading sample Sysmon logs related to various aspects of an **A**ttack **L**ife **C**ycle gradually.
 MITRE has a set of data from a [BRAWL Automated Adversary Emulation Exercise](https://github.com/mitre/brawl-public-game-001/tree/master/data) if you cannot wait.

 MITRE's ATT&CK is a comprehensive enumeration of techniques grouped into tactical groups, but we wanted a model that is easier to grasp in terms of wording & also to distinct between external & inside (stage 3 & 4) threats, & beyond breach of confidentiality: